 How to Look After Your Cat Sitting Client?

 With it’s perks of cuddles and purrs, being a cat minder for a beloved cat is a job we cat lovers adore.
 Whether you are a friend who loves cats, a family member, or one of our cat sitting community, you’re providing a wonderful alternative to cat boarding.
-Take a read of our tips for looking after cats so that the fluffy ones in your care have the pawsome experience they deserve.
+Take a look at our tips for looking after your cat clients so that the fluffy ones in your care have the pawsome experience they deserve.

 Before your booking make sure you’ve read through all the forms and checklists in the Forms & Tips section of your Dashboard.

 01 Follow the cat owner’s instructions